Online Feedback: Manuscript Development

 Internet access and confidence using basic computer software are essential for this course.
 Please read our FAQ before enrolling>>

-You must have a completed manuscript draft to enrol.
-This course is designed for writers of fiction.
-If you have a narrative non-fiction manuscript and are interested in enrolling in this course, please contact us to discuss.
+You must have a completed draft manuscript of adult fiction to enrol.
+If your manuscript is narrative non-fiction (i.e. memoir) and you are interested in this course, please contact us to discuss.